-This is an introductory course in data analysis with emphasis on statistical computation, analysis, simulation, modeling prediction.
-A basic presentation of modern computational data analysis, graphics and inferential statistics is provided in a laboratory setting; students gain proficiency in using a statistical software platform such as R. The course will cover probability concepts, important distributions, descriptive statistics and graphical analysis, inferential statistics including confidence intervals, hypotheses testing and ANOVA, as well as correlation and linear regression in one and several covariates.
+This is an introductory course in data analysis with emphasis on statistical computation, analysis, simulation, modeling and prediction.
+A basic presentation of modern computational data analysis, graphics and inferential statistics is provided in a laboratory setting; students gain proficiency in using a statistical software platform such as R. The course will cover probability important distributions, concepts, descriptive statistics and graphical analysis, inferential statistics including confidence intervals, hypotheses testing and ANOVA, as well as correlation and linear regression in one and several covariates.
 Computational techniques such as the bootstrap and resampling as well as for simulations are stressed throughout.
-Principles and methods of statistical analysis are put into practice using a range of realworld data
+Principles and methods of statistical analysis are put into practice using a range of real-world data.